Pangerang

 The Pangerang, also spelt Bangerang and Bangarang, are the Indigenous Australians who traditionally occupied much of what is now north-eastern Victoria stretching along the Murray River to Echuca and into the areas of the southern Riverina in New South Wales.
-They may not have been an independent tribal reality, as Norman Tindale thought, but one of the many Yorta Yorta tribes.
+They may not have been an independent tribal reality, as Norman Tindale thought, but one of the Yorta Yorta tribes.
+In fact, it appears that the term Pangerang was a Ngurrai-illam word to describe the Yorta Yorta people.

 Country

 Pangerang lands were estimated by Norman Tindale to have covered some 2,600 mi2, running through the lower Goulburn River valley and extending westwards to the Murray River.
-It covered areas east and west of Shepparton, taking in also Wangaratta, Benalla, and Kyabram.
+It covered areas east and west of Shepparton, taking in Kyabram.
 The southern reaches extend as far as Toolamba and Violet Town.

 History of contact

 Some Pangerang were among the estimated 26 indigenous people killed by troopers at Moira Swamp/Lake Barmah on the 15 December 1843.

 Social structure

 According to Norman Tindale, the Bangerang collective of tribes, or nation, also known as the Yorta Yorta, consists of eight hordes, though others have been included in the list.